usdot-fhwa-stol/actions/README.md

 ## build-cpp-library

 Build a typical STOL C++ library using the library's build.sh script.
-Sets Debian package version to "beta" for non-tags.
+Sets Debian package version with git revision info for non-tags.

 See [action.yml](build-cpp-library/action.yml).